 You can use chicken breasts, but since breast meat is so lean, it can dry out during air frying.
 My advice is to use chicken breast tenders or fillets.
 The smaller pieces will cook faster, preventing them from drying out so much.

-If your air fryer has a nonstick basket, you should spray cooking oil spray on the chicken pieces before you place them in the basket.
-Or you can use olive oil or vegetable oil and brush it onto the chicken pieces while they are in the basket.
+If your air fryer has a nonstick basket, you should spray cooking oil spray on the chicken pieces before you place them in the basket, or make sure you are using a spray oil that contains only the oil without any additives like accelerants (these can corrode the nonstick coating of an air fryer basket).
+Or you can brush olive oil or vegetable oil onto the chicken pieces while they are in the basket.

 You do not have to marinate the chicken first, but you certainly can.